-Ever wondered who organises the Pinner Village Show, runs the Santa’s grotto at Pinner Panto evening and goes out on a sleigh with Santa for a week just before Christmas to collect for charity?
+Ever wondered who organises Pinner Village Show, the St George's Day celebrations in the High Street and goes out on a sleigh with Santa for a week just before Christmas to collect for charity?

 Rotary, now over a hundred years of age, is an organisation of men and women of all ages who volunteer their time and talents to serve their communities at home and overseas.
 It is the largest humanitarian service organisation in Great Britain and Ireland for people who want to make a better world, and who are dedicated to providing friendly help to local and international communities.
 It is a networking organisation on an international scale.